plone/training/docs/mastering-plone/voting-story/behaviors_2.md

 The talks are being voted.
 So we provide an additional field with our behavior to store the votes on a talk.
-Therefore the behavior will have a schema with a field "votes".
+Therefore the behavior will have a schema with a field `votes`.

 We mark the field "votes" as an omitted field as this field should not be edited directly.